Darnell Terrell

-Darnell Terrell (born May 30, 1984, in St. Louis, Missouri) is a professional American and Canadian football cornerback who is currently a free agent.
+Darnell Terrell (born May 30, 1984) is an American former professional football cornerback.
 He was signed as an undrafted free agent by the Cleveland Browns in 2008.
 He played college football for the Missouri Tigers.
-He has also been a member of the RiverCity Rage and Edmonton Eskimos.
+He was also a member of the RiverCity Rage, Edmonton Eskimos, Omaha Beef, La Crosse Spartans, and Nebraska Danger.

 Professional career

 Cleveland Browns

-Terrell was not selected in the 2008 NFL Draft, and was signed by the Cleveland Browns on April 30, 2008, as an undrafted free agent but was released on June 17, 2008.
+Terrell was not selected in the 2008 NFL draft, and was signed by the Cleveland Browns on April 30, 2008, as an undrafted free agent but was released on June 17, 2008.

 Edmonton Eskimos

 Terrell was signed by the Edmonton Eskimos on April 23, 2009.
 He was released on June 6, 2009.

 La Crosse Spartans

 Set the La Crosse Spartans interception record at 7 in 2010, and was voted First-team All-IFL by the league.

 Nebraska Danger

 Terrell played for the Nebraska Danger of the Indoor Football League from 2011 to 2015.